michaelcwm/learngit/readme.txt

-change readme
+create a new branch and push it change readme

 add a new branch

-This is my git test
+This is my gfefefe

   today is sunday!